Carpetsmoker/password-bunny/README.md

 Manage passwords with Vim.

-Use `./pwbunny` to start the program.

 You will need Vim 7.3 or later.
 This program was tested on FreeBSD, Ubuntu 12.04, and Arch Linux; it will *probably* also work on other POSIX systems (OpenBSD, MacOSX, Other Linuxes, etc.).
 It will *not* work on Windows.

+Use `./pwbunny` to start the program; you can optionally specify a file to open,
+ie: `./pwbunny my-passwords`.
+The default is `passwords.pwbunny` in the directory `pwbunny` was  called from.
+See `-h` for more commandline options

 Clipboard support